DavyJonesLocker/client_side_validations/CONTRIBUTING.md

 If you'd like to submit a pull request please adhere to the following:

 1. Your code *must* be tested.
-2. Make sure that `bundle exec rake` pass
-3. Make sure that `bundle exec rake test:js` pass
+2. Make sure that `bundle exec rake test:all` pass

 Please note that you must adhere to each of the above mentioned rules.
 Failure to do so will result in an immediate closing of the pull